-House training or toilet training a puppy can be a long and drawn out process, and there will be some accidents and mistakes along the way.
-Some dogs pick up house training much faster than others, and some owners are rather more intuitive about how they house train their dogs than others too, but teaching a puppy to ask to go outside to the toilet is rarely a completely straightforward process.
+House training or toilet training a puppy can be a long, drawn-out process, and there will inevitably be some accidents and mistakes along the way.
+Some dogs pick up house training much faster than others, but although teaching a puppy to go outside to the toilet is a simple process, it’s often not completely straightforward.

-There are also a number of common mistakes that many if not most dog owners make at some point when house training their dogs; they can be hard to avoid even if you’re very conscientious, so you may just need to shrug your shoulders and move on if they happen, as there’s nothing you can do to correct it after the event!
+There are a number of common mistakes that many dog owners make at some point.
+They can be hard to avoid even if you’re very conscientious, so you may just need to shrug your shoulders and move on if they happen, as there’s nothing you can do to correct it after the event!

-However, simply knowing what these common house training mistakes are and learning to identify them and look out for them can help you to avoid making them in the first place – or repeating them in the future.
+Knowing what these common house training mistakes are can help you avoid making them in the first place – or repeating them in the future.

-With this in mind, this article will share seven common and avoidable mistakes many owners make when house training their puppies.
+This article shares seven common mistakes many owners make when house training their puppies.
 Read on to learn more.

-Dogs that are house trained know to go to the appropriate door and ask to go out as a cue they provide to advise you they need the toilet.
-However, if this door is not close by and in sight of a puppy most of the time and so something they see regularly and can find easily, it will take them a lot longer to learn to go to the door, and to make an association with the door and going out.
+Dogs that are house trained generally know to go to the appropriate door and ‘ask’ to go out when they need to toilet.
+However, if this door is not close by and in sight of a puppy most of the time it will take them longer to learn to make an association with the door and going out.

-Any time your pup asks to go out, it is really important to respond to them and not leave them guessing if their needs will be met.
-This is not only apt to make your dog unhappy, confused and insecure, but it will reverse any teachings you’ve achieved that let your pup know they need to ask to go out.
+Any time your pup asks to go out, it is really important to respond to them and not leave them guessing if their needs will be met which will set back their learning.
 Consistency is key.

-Something most dog lovers have been guilty of once or twice is being peripherally or even fully aware that the dog is asking to go out and thinking “just a moment” while we finish off whatever we were doing.
+Something most dog owners have been guilty of at least once is being vaguely aware that the dog is asking to go out and thinking ‘just a moment’ while they finish off whatever they were doing.